confluentinc/ksql/docs-md/tutorials/etl.md

 ### Start the Postgres and MongoDB Debezium source connectors

-With all of our seed data in place, we can process it with ksqlDB.
-Connect to ksqlDB's server using its interactive CLI.
-Run the following from your host:
+With all of the seed data in place, you can process it with ksqlDB.
+Connect to ksqlDB's server by using its interactive CLI.
+Run the following command from your host:

 ```
 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088
 ```

-Before we issue more commands, instruct ksqlDB to start all queries from earliest point in each topic:
+Before you issue more commands, tell ksqlDB to start all queries from earliest point in each topic:

 ```
 SET 'auto.offset.reset' = 'earliest';
 ```

-Now we can connect ask Debezium to stream Postgres' changelog into Kafka.
-Invoke the following command in ksqlDB.
-This creates a Debezium source connector and writes all of its changes to Kafka topics:
+Now you can ask Debezium to stream the Postgres changelog into {{ site.ak }}.
+Invoke the following command in ksqlDB, which creates a Debezium source connector and writes all of its changes to {{ site.ak }} topics:

 ```sql
 CREATE SOURCE CONNECTOR customers_reader WITH (